CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/ssh/ssh-response-exception.md

 ## Description

-The exception thrown when an error occurs from the Ssh response.
+The exception thrown when an error occurs from the SSH response.

 There are multiple reasons that this exception can be thrown:

-* [SshSessionDetails.TerminalPrompt][]
+* [Invalid TerminalPrompt or Short Timeout][SshSessionDetails.TerminalPrompt]

 ## Reasons